 HMRC Tax Form P87 - Tax relief for employment expenses

-A P87 form is a unqiue code for the HMRC form “Tax Relief for your employment expenses” and can be used for employees to claim tax relief on workplace expenses.
+A P87 form is a unique code for the HMRC form “Tax Relief for your employment expenses” and can be used for employees to claim tax relief on workplace expenses.
 If you are self-employed, when you submit your yearly self-assessment form, you need to notify HMRC of your costs.
 If you have more than one job, for example, you work for a company but also do self-employed work, you will need to submit separate P87’s.

 What can I claim on a P87 tax form?